Shaka Hislop

-Neil Shaka Hislop CM (born 22 February 1969) is a retired footballer who played as a goalkeeper.
+Neil Shaka Hislop CM (born 22 February 1969) is a football commentator and former player who played as a goalkeeper.
 Born in England, he played for them at under-21 level before representing Trinidad and Tobago at senior international level.

-The majority of his career was spent in the top division in England where he was a part of the Newcastle United team which finished second in the Premier League for two successive seasons under Kevin Keegan's first tenure.
+Hislop spent majority of his playing career in the top division in England where he was a part of the Newcastle United team which finished second in the Premier League for two successive seasons under Kevin Keegan's first tenure.
 Before this, he played for Reading, where he was on the losing side in the First Division play-offs despite finishing second overall (the only occasion on which second place was not an automatic promotion position).
 He later played for West Ham United on two occasions (receiving an FA Cup runners-up medal during his second season in 2006) and also for Portsmouth (where he won the First Division in 2002/03).

 Hislop was eligible to play for both England and Trinidad and Tobago.
 He initially played for the England U-21 team and was on the bench for a full International against Chile, but in the end opted to play for Trinidad and Tobago.
 A dispute with the national team ruled him out of contention for several years, but he returned to play and starred in the country's first ever World Cup appearance in 2006.

 Hislop is now working for sports news and broadcasting service ESPN where he is most often seen as a commentator on ESPN FC.
 He had also briefly worked as a goalkeeping coach for the football team at Quinnipiac University.